usds/justice40-tool/data/data-pipeline/README.md

 - Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
 - If you want to clear out all data and tiles from all directories, you can run: `poetry run python3 data_pipeline/application.py data-cleanup`.
 - Then run `poetry run python3 data_pipeline/application.py census-data-download`
-  Note: Census files are hosted in the Justice40 S3 and you can skip this step by passing the `datasource` flag in the scripts below
+  Note: Census files are hosted in the Justice40 S3 and you can skip this step by passing the `-s aws` or `--data-source aws` flag in the scripts below

+### Run all ETL, score and map generation processes
+- Start a terminal
+- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
+- Then run `poetry run python3 data_pipeline/application.py data-full-run -s aws`
+- Note: The `-s` flag is optional if you have generated/downloaded the census data

+### Run both ETL and score generation processes
+- Start a terminal
+- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
+- Then run `poetry run python3 data_pipeline/application.py score-full-run`

 ### Run all ETL processes
+- Start a terminal
+- Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
+- Then run `poetry run python3 data_pipeline/application.py etl-run`

 ### Generating Map Tiles

 - Start a terminal
 - Change to the package directory (i.e. `cd data/data-pipeline/data_pipeline`)
-- Then run `poetry run python3 data_pipeline/application.py generate-map-tiles`
+- Then run `poetry run python3 data_pipeline/application.py generate-map-tiles -s aws`
 - If you have S3 keys, you can sync to the dev repo by doing `aws s3 sync ./data_pipeline/data/score/tiles/ s3://justice40-data/data-pipeline/data/score/tiles --acl public-read --delete`
+- Note: The `-s` flag is optional if you have generated/downloaded the score data

 ### Serve the map locally